vorakl/docker-images/centos-opensmtpd/README.md

 ### Download configuration at run-time from a remote resource

 [This repository](https://github.com/vorakl/docker-images) has a branch with an example of 'external' configuration.
-It's called `centos-opensmtpd-conf`.
+It's called [centos-opensmtpd-conf](https://github.com/vorakl/docker-images/tree/centos-opensmtpd-conf).
 GitHub allows to download a content of the branch as a ZIP archive.
 The only requirement for using external configuration is to keep all needed files and sub-directories in the `opensmtpd` directory.

 Let's run the previous example but instead of bind mounted `opensmtpd` from the Host we will provide `opensmtpd` in the external archive: